philipwool/philipwool.github.io/project3/project3.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nINVNlcLoeo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The Patapsco river and its surrounding areas produce some of the flashiest watersheds in the US.
-This technology would have been ideally suited to study such a highly variable channel for that reason alone.

 The removal of the Bloede dam takes alterations to flow patterns and sediment budgets to an unparalleled level.
 With structure from motion we can sense and model changes in channel morphology over the entire stream reach, rather than relying on widely spread and infrequent transect data.